 - Enabling suppliers to participate in the process and build better relationships

 - Same day invoice approval (from anywhere, anytime)

 Indeed, a platform can be up and running without training in an hour, immediately reading incoming documents and expenses regardless of the format in which they are submitted (from paper to fax to email or electronic submissions in any combination).
 One web interface device reliably does it all, from creating that initial purchase request and generating a purchase order to processing an invoice and paying it on time every time.

 Lose Human Accounting Errors, Gain Confidence

 Once implemented, the improvements are immediate and obvious.
 Without fail, the number of exceptions which would otherwise require time-consuming human intervention such as hunting for documents and calling other departments or vendors drops by more than half, from one in four to merely one in ten invoices.

 As market researcher Ardent Partners found in its most recent “State of ePayables Report” earlier this year, “top-performing businesses are spending less time hunting down additional information and filling in critical data gaps for invoices.
 This has a cascading effect on other financial measures, including … reduced exposure to payment risk.”
 That’s crucial, especially during turbulent times when staff is short, dispersed across remote locations and opportunistic fraud attacks are on the rise.

-Tackling digital transformation with Yooz, one invoice at a time, has another big benefit.
-When your AP staff have their hands -- and heads -- free to focus on the big stuff, job satisfaction goes up.
+Tackling digital transformation, one invoice at a time, has another big benefit.
+When your accounting talent have their hands - and heads - free to focus on the big stuff, job satisfaction goes up.
 Using intelligent purchase-to-pay automation gives everyone involved more confidence to do what they’re best at, make no mistake.